palaashatri/octomov/README.md

-# cuddly-octo-giggle
+# OctoMov

-* Cuddly Octo Giggle (as name suggested by Github) is a movie search application
+* OctoMov is a movie search application
 * It utilises OMDB API
 * Built with Express and NodeJS